TetNT/TetNT/README.md

-👋 Hi, I’m @TetNT and I'm a self-taught mobile developer.
-For now I'm coding in Android Studio and implementing small but interesting apps.
+👋 Hi, I’m @TetNT and I'm a *mostly* self-taught developer.
+For now I'm coding with Python and implementing small but interesting apps.

 <!---
 TetNT/TetNT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.